RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Module/AT-Command-Manual/README.md

 Example:

-You can only remove group with address already added.
+You can only remove a group with the address already added.
 ```
 AT+RMVMULC=11223344